ryokotmng/oauth-in-action-code-go/README.md

 ```

 ## How to Use
-The folder structure is quite similar to [OAuth 2 in Action](https://github.com/oauthinaction/oauth-in-action-code), but the entry points for authorization server, client and protected resource are under each folder.
+The folder structure is quite similar to [OAuth 2 in Action](https://github.com/oauthinaction/oauth-in-action-code), but the entry points for authorization, client and protected resource servers are under each folder.
-You should execute 'air' of 'go run main.go' command under each folder to start the server.
+You should execute 'air' of 'go run main.go' command under each folder in [cmd](https://github.com/ryokotmng/oauth-in-action-code-go/tree/main/cmd).

 Ports are all same with the original repository, except for redis which replace over nosql.